xelemental/xelemental.github.io/_posts/2024-03-23-Winver-Reverse-Engineering-Patchwork-APTs-recent-go-implant.md

 ![Yogesh's tweet](https://github.com/xelemental/xelemental.github.io/assets/49472311/7ef0185f-8325-439b-8e4c-be725edb9fe2)

 Again, a very similar pattern is being followed, thanks to Wireshark filters, we figured out that the weird-looking string `AGCXHMYAJVKDHBRACJNKHX` is the unique User-Agent, which will be used to send a simple `POST` or in layman terms for connecting back to the C2.
-Next we have a function known as `sendPing`.
+Next, we have a function known as `sendPing`.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/6f535ee8-57c7-41bc-87cb-4018ba185cc2)